saturneric/wg-easy-gluetun/README.md

 - Testing all updates for compatibility with Gluetun integration
 - Contributing usability improvements and bug fixes back to the upstream project

-## 📋 Prerequisites

-- Docker Engine 20.10 or later
-- Docker Compose V2
-- A VPN provider account (for Gluetun)
-- Root/sudo access on the host machine

 ## 🚀 Quick Start

 ### 1. Clone the Repository